+We actively encourage pupils with SEND to be involved in planning their own education.
 We seek their opinions on what is being done and what could be done to help us to evaluate and plan future actions.
 This participation varies depending on the pupil's needs and age.
 Younger pupils are asked to contribute but not to attend the meetings while older pupils often attend.
 However, this is decided with the parents on an individual basis.
-Regular termly reviews are held for pupils at level 3 or above on our graduated response and Care Plan reviews are held annually (or as and when required) and those with medical needs.
+Regular termly reviews are held for pupils at level 3 or above on our graduated response and Education Health Care Plan reviews are held annually (or as and when required) and also those with medical needs.
 Other reviews are held throughout the year as appropriate, but these do not follow the regular times.